Serbi–Mongolic languages

-Serbi–Mongolic, or Mongolic–Khitan, is a proposed group of languages that includes the Mongolic languages as well as the Para-Mongolic languages, a proposed extinct sister branch of the Mongolic languages.
+Serbi–Mongolic is a proposed group of languages that includes the Mongolic languages as well as the Para-Mongolic languages, a proposed extinct sister branch of the Mongolic languages.

 Names

 Serbi (*serbi) is Shimunek's reconstruction for the historical ethnonym Xianbei (鮮卑).

 In Glottolog 4.4, the languages are referred to as Mongolic–Khitan.

 Languages

 Below is a preliminary classification of the Serbi–Mongolic languages in Shimunek (2017:35):